elastic/connectors/docs/DEVELOPING.md

 ##### `ssl_ca`

-Content of SSL certificate needed for SharePoint Online.
+Content of SSL certificate needed for SharePoint Server.

-Note: Keep this field empty, if `ssl_enabled` is set to `False`.
+**Note:** Keep this field empty, if `ssl_enabled` is set to `False` (Applicable on SharePoint Server only).
 Example certificate:

   - ```